-So, what is an office action?
 An office action is a written explanation of an examiner’s review of your patent application.
-In the office action, the examiner may object to, reject, or allow the patent application.
-There are several types and responses to them:
+In the office action, the examiner will object to the formalities of the application and reject or allow the patent application.
+This article explains several types of Office Actions and how to respond to them:

 - Filing receipt